I sometimes like to animate stuff…

-Thanks to the clusterf*ck organization of Autodesk I unfortunately couldn't track down the original father/mother of the 123D bot, but as a lead community designer for their new (at the time) consumer offering, I decided to give it (the 123D bot) a rebirth by animating every single piece of its body.
+Unfortunately I couldn't track down the original father/mother of the 123D bot, but as a lead community designer for their new (at the time) consumer offering, I decided to give it (the 123D bot) a rebirth by animating every single piece of its body.
 It looks simpler than it actually is.
 It now has feelings, too…

 …Although this animation looks extremely simple at first glance, you guessed it, it is very much purposeful, and was anything but a simple screen recording.
 Built very thoughtfully, frame-by-frame, using Photoshop and then packaged in After Effects.

 The simplicity of carrying a single idea/action per frame, while concisely summarizing what is meant to look like a very simple, straightforward process is responsible for nearly doubling Tinkercad's conversion rate.

 Subjects chosen for these official Tinkercad animations were to be easily recognized and easily replicated.
 In most cases they would be useful, too… Overarching idea with these animations was to show off the product in-action, which, for some strange reason, every single designer before and after me tried to convey via other graphic means using other graphical styles.

 I believe Tinkercad has the most unique and recognizable app design in the history of not only 3D design apps, but apps in general.
 The thing sells itself!
 Duh!